top of page

 Romaji: Futari ga moshimo samete / me o mirya tsurenakute

-Cultural Nuance: "If the passion between us were to cool, and we became cold and indifferent to each other when our eyes met."
+Cultural Nuance: "If the passion between us were to cool, and we became cold and indifferent to each other even when our eyes met."

 4. 笑ってもっと baby むじゃきに on my mind